-The cost model for National Efficient Cost Determination 2023-24 (NEC23) comprises of 368 small rural hospitals, two less hospitals compared to NEC22.
-Of these, 289 were used in the modelling.
-While 79 hospitals were excluded from modelling due to incomplete data, they continue to have their efficient cost calculated using NEC23 cost model parameters.
-There are nine major city hospitals, 22 specialist psychiatric and one other hospital that are block funded on a separate basis.
-The initial data preparation of the NEC23 model remains largely unchanged from NEC22, involving the estimation of in-scope activity and expenditure within the admitted, emergency and non-admitted streams.
+The cost model for National Efficient Cost Determination 2024-25 (NEC24) comprises of 364 small rural hospitals, four less hospitals compared to NEC23.
+Of these, 337 were used in the modelling.
+While 27 hospitals were excluded from modelling due to incomplete data, they continue to have their efficient cost calculated using NEC24 cost model parameters.
+There are nine major city hospitals, 14 specialist mental health hospitals and one other hospital that are block funded on a separate basis.
+The initial data preparation of the NEC24 model remains largely unchanged from NEC23, involving the estimation of in-scope activity and expenditure within the admitted, emergency and non-admitted streams.

-Similar to the NEC22 cost model, the NEC23 cost model adopts the fixed-plus-variable model with the application of a low-outlier threshold.
+Similar to the NEC23 cost model, the NEC24 cost model adopts the fixed-plus-variable model with the application of a low-outlier threshold.
 The low-outlier threshold is used to identify low-outlier establishments which report little activity but demonstrate high cost variability.
 It is calculated as the activity level (NWAU) corresponding to the mean of the residual (total in-scope expenditure less reference cost x NWAU) divided by double the reference cost.
-Of the 289 hospitals used for modelling in NEC23, there were 63 low-outlier hospitals, with the remaining 226 hospitals used to develop the cost model.
-The fixed-plus-variable model, includes a:
+Of the 337 hospitals used for modelling in NEC24, there were 68 low-outlier hospitals, with the remaining 269 hospitals used to develop the cost model.
+The fixed-plus-variable model includes a:

 - Variable component, which is dependent on the hospital's total activity level and calculated using a dollars-per-NWAU rate based on the corresponding year's reference cost.
-For NEC23 this was \$5,492 per-NWAU. - Fixed component, which represents the fixed costs of the hospital where they are not suitably covered through the variable component.
+For NEC24 this was \$5,668 per-NWAU. - Fixed component, which represents the fixed costs of the hospital where they are not suitably covered through the variable component.
 This is calculated as the mean of the residual (total in-scope expenditure less reference cost x NWAU) for the hospital cohort of inner regional, outer regional and remote hospitals as well as all low-outlier hospitals with their total NWAU set to zero.
 The fixed component is dampened based on hospital size: smaller hospitals receive a greater fixed component while the large NEC hospitals, close to the block-funding eligibility threshold of 3,500 NWAU, receive a smaller fixed component.